Effects of the coronavirus on customers who are in Finland

 Temporary residence permits with a short validity period can only be granted to those who are genuinely unable to leave Finland or who would seriously risk their health in doing so.

-The temporary residence permit granted on the grounds of restrictions due to the coronavirus will be valid until 31 October 2020.
+The temporary residence permit or extended permit granted on the grounds of restrictions due to the coronavirus will be valid until 31 March 2021.
 The date the application becomes pending does not affect the validity period of the residence permit.

-The application fee is EUR 150 for adults and EUR 100 for children.
-These fees only apply to the temporary residence permit that is applied for on the grounds of restrictions due to the coronavirus pandemic.
+The processing fee for both applications is 150 euros for adults and 100 euros for children until 31 December 2020.
+If the fee changes in January 2021, we will update the fee on this web page.
+These fees apply only to temporary residence permits and extended permits that are applied for on the basis of restrictions due to the coronavirus pandemic.

 Please enclose the following documents with your application: